 JOINT PAINS:

-during Ramadan, when extra salah are performed the pressure on the knee joints increases.
+Causes: during Ramadan, when extra salah are performed the pressure on the knee joints increases.
 In the elderly and those with arthritis this may result in pain, stiffness, swelling and discomfort.

 Remedy: Lose weight so that the knees do not have to carry any extra load.
 Exercise the lower limbs before Ramadan so that they can be prepared for the additional strain.
 Before physically fit allows greater fulfillment, thus enabling one to be able to perform salah with ease.